SuzukiHonoka/SuzukiHonoka/README.md

 ### Hi there, it's Suzukihonoka~ 👋
 My friends often call me **Starx**.

-# IMAGINATIN
+# IMAGINATION
-I'm very keen on discovery the high-tech new things.
-I also love **ANIME, ACG SONGS, etc**, but I'm not so **open** in the **real world**.
+I'm very keen on discovering high-tech innovations.
+I also love **anime, ACG songs**, and similar interests, though I'm not very **open** in the **real world**.
-So it's good to know you in the **internet**.
+So it's great to know you on the **internet**.
-Let's keep the friendships forever! ❤
+Let's stay friends forever! ❤

 # PROGRAMMING SKILLS
-I self studied some programming languages and still working on some of it.
+I am self-taught in several programming languages and am still working on mastering some of them.
-I usually write the **backends**.
+I usually work on the **backends**.

 # CONTACT ME
-If you find me somewhere, then you may add me as your friend.
+If you find me somewhere, feel free to add me as a friend.
-I don't provide any details in **here**.
+I don't provide any contact details **here**.
 - Github
 - Bilibili
 - QQ
-- Wechat **(generally not show up)**
+- WeChat **(generally not active)**
-- Telegram **(generally not show up)**
+- Telegram **(generally not active)**
 - LINE

-> I only pay a attention to the things that I have to care or the priority.
+> I only pay attention to things that I need to prioritize.
-> I care about the one who cares about me.
+> I care about those who care about me.
-> I don't initiatively fit in to any group that I am not interested in.
+> I don't actively fit into groups that don't interest me.
-> I'll be happy if you accompany me with your heart for let me not alone.
+> I'll be happy if you keep me company with your heart, so I don't feel alone.